keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 * Remediation actions are currently implemented in the `remediation-service` and a Dev can only select one of the implemented actions.
 This also goes along with the problem that it is not possible to use a custom action-provider.
 (An action-provider is a service that is responsible for executing the action.)

-* The `remediation-service` currently only allows to execute one action per problem. -> It should be possible to execute multiple actions as long as the problem is unresolved (open).
+* The `remediation-service` currently only allows executing one action per problem. -> It should be possible to execute multiple actions as long as the problem is unresolved (open).

-* In order to write the remediation file, the user has to know upfront which problems may occur.
-Even more difficult, he/she needs to know the exact name of the problem in order to formulate the remediation file. -> The matching from the problem to the remediation action should be more generic.
+* To write the remediation file, the user has to know upfront which problems may occur.
+Even more difficult, he/she needs to know the exact name of the problem to formulate the remediation file. -> The matching from the problem to the remediation action should be more generic.

 * The remediation action always requires a problem name. -> The user has no means to formulate a remediation action regardless of the problem, i.e., make a rollback for any problem.